krak3n/Facio/README.md

 ## Special Thanks ##

 To the Tech Team at [Poke London](http://www.pokelondon.com/) and the awesome [GitPython](https://github.com/gitpython-developers/GitPython) and [Jinja2](http://jinja.pocoo.org/docs/) libraries.

-And to thanks to Jack for helping me name it.
+And thanks to Jack for helping me name it (and pointing out gramatical errors).

 ## Contributing ##